 Just like every good story has an end, so does this article.
 Here’s a quick recap:

 - Stories let your clients be heroes and your brand the mentor.

 - Stories are exciting and fun.

-While we talked about the first five points in more detail, we should not forget the last one: Stories create curiosity.
+While we talked about the first five points in more detail, we should not forget the last one: Stories create curiosity (one essential part in any conversion).
 We are, of course, drawn to the unknown; we enjoy the excitement.
 Especially if the story is in a safe setting.
 With evolution and mirror neurons, we can live an adventure without taking life-threatening risks.

 If you would like to read more articles about brain and behavior insights, check out the rest of our blog!